 Child Abuse Central Index

-Each year, child abuse investigations are reported to the CACI.
-These reports pertain to investigations that substantiated physical abuse, sexual abuse, mental/emotional abuse, and/or severe neglect of a child.
-The reports are submitted by county child welfare services and probation departments.
+Investigated reports of child abuse are forwarded to the CACI.
+These reports contain information related to substantiated cases of physical abuse, sexual abuse, mental/emotional abuse, and/or severe neglect of a child.

-Information on file in the Child Abuse Central Index include:
+Information on file in the Child Abuse Central Index includes:

 - Names and personal descriptors of the suspects and victims listed on reports;

 - The name and/or number assigned to the case by the investigating agency; and

 It is important to note that the effectiveness of the CACI is only as good as the quality of the information reported.
 Each agency that submits a report of substantiated child abuse or severe neglect is responsible for the accuracy, completeness and retention of the original reports.
 The CACI serves as a “pointer” back to the original submitting agency.